nmbr73/Shaderfuse/Shaders/Planet/Fake3DScene.md

+# Fake3DScene

+This Fuse is based on the Shadertoy '_[Fake3DScene](https://www.shadertoy.com/view/MddSWB)_' by [LaBodilsen](https://www.shadertoy.com/user/LaBodilsen).
+Conversion to DCTL and encapsulation into a fuse done by [JiPi](../../Site/Profiles/JiPi.md).
+See [Planet](README.md) for more fuses in this category.

 <!-- +++ DO NOT REMOVE THIS COMMENT +++ DO NOT ADD OR EDIT ANY TEXT BEFORE THIS LINE +++ IT WOULD BE A REALLY BAD IDEA +++ -->

 A little Shader for occasionally.